Hithaishk/Travel-Agency-Website/Day-7/Readme.md

-Node Js is a Runtime Environment of Javascript which executes Javascript code outside the browser
+Node Js is a Runtime Encironment of Javascript which exeecutes Javascript code outside the browser

-npm init   -to  node.js initialization
+npm init -to install the node.js initialization

 node index.js -to get output in terminal

 npm i express -to install express

-http://localhost:5000/test   -type in the browser to hit the page
+http://localhost:5000/test -type in the broweser to hit the page

-postman - Postman is an API(application programming interface) development tool which helps to build, test and modify APIs.
-Almost any functionality that could be needed by any developer is encapsulated in this tool.
-It is used by over 5 million developers every month to make their API development easy and simple.
-It has the ability to make various types of HTTP requests(GET, POST, PUT, PATCH), saving environments for later use, converting the API to code for various languages(like JavaScript, Python).

-mongoDB  -   https://www.mongodb.com/atlas   -to create a mongoDB account and  download the mongoDB Compass  <br>

-npm i  nodeman    -to  install the nodeman      <br>
-npm i mongoose    -to install the mongoose   assists to connect the database        <br>

-node filename       -to run the express project <br>

-npx nodemon filename  -to run the project with nodemon assist   <br>
+mongoDB

+Task :
+async
+Http status code